helena-spawn/grass-demo/readme.md

 - a default windforce that is applied at the initial mouse click

 The grass's draw function is split into two functions: <code>display</code> and <code>update</code>.
-Display is responsible for drawing the bezier curve based on the start, end and the two control points.
+<code>Display</code> is responsible for drawing the bezier curve based on the start, end and the two control points.

     display = (debug: boolean): void =>
     {